Parameter estimation from the core-bounce phase of rotating core collapse supernovae in real interferometer noise: Introduction

 \section{Introduction}

-In previous years, the LIGO/Virgo/KAGRA \cite{TheLIGOScientific:2014jea, TheVirgo:2014hva, Aso:2013eba} collaborations detected multiple gravitational wave (GW) events emitted by compact object binary systems including: binary neutron stars (BNS), binary black holes (BBH) or neutron star-black hole binaries (NSBH) \cite{LIGOScientific:2021djp, LIGOScientific:2021qlt, LIGOScientific:2021psn, https://doi.org/10.48550/arxiv.1811.12907, Abbott_2021, https://doi.org/10.48550/arxiv.2111.03606}.
-The search for GWs generated by these systems will continue in upcoming observation runs, as well as the search for GWs from other exotic astrophysical sources such as gamma ray bursts \cite{Urrutia:2022lce} and core-collapse supernovae (CCSNe) \cite{Abdikamalov_2014, Srivastava_2019, JANKA_2007, Kuroda_2016}.
-In particular, CCSNe are very interesting because they will allow us to perform multi-messenger astronomy \cite{Szczepa_czyk_2021}.
-A CCSN is a highly energetic explosion generated by a progenitor star with mass roughly greater than $8 M_\odot$~\cite{Scheidegger_2010, O_Connor_2018, Couch_2020, Warren_2020}.
-While promising engines driving these explosions are proposed (e.g., the delayed neutrino heating mechanism \cite{Bethe_1985} and magnetorotational mechanism \cite{Bisnovatyi-Kogan_1970,leblanc_1970}), the finer details of these explosion mechanisms are not yet fully understood, due to the variety and complexity of the physical processes \cite{Radice_2016}.
-Some physical phenomena involved in CCSNe include prompt convection, neutrino-driven convection, protoneutron star (PNS) convection, g-mode oscillation, the standing accretion shock instability (SASI), the rotational flattening of the bouncing core, and non-axisymmetric rotational instabilities \cite{Foglizzo_2015, Radice_2019}.
+The LIGO/Virgo/KAGRA collaborations \cite{TheLIGOScientific:2014jea, TheVirgo:2014hva, Aso:2013eba} have detected multiple Gravitational Waves (GW) events emitted by binary neutron stars (BNS), binary black holes (BBH) and neutron star black hole binaries (BNSBH) \cite{LIGOScientific:2021qlt, LIGOScientific:2021psn, https://doi.org/10.48550/arxiv.1811.12907, Abbott_2021, https://doi.org/10.48550/arxiv.2111.03606}.
+Research in multimessenger physics including GWs commenced following the observations of BNS and BNSBH \cite{Abbott_2016}.
+The search for GW generated by other exotic astrophysical sources, such as gamma-ray bursts \cite{Urrutia:2022lce} and Core Collapse Supernovae (CCSNe) \cite{ Abdikamalov_2014, Srivastava_2019, JANKA_2007, Kuroda_2016} is ongoing and will continue in the next observing runs.
+CCSNe are expected to expand the multi-messenger astronomy program \cite{Szczepa_czyk_2021}.
+CCSNe are highly energetic explosions generated by a progenitor star with a mass greater than $\sim 8 M_\odot$ \cite{Scheidegger_2010, O_Connor_2018, Couch_2020, Warren_2020}.
+Although promising engines are proposed to drive these explosions (for example, the delayed neutrino heating mechanism \cite{Bethe_1985} and the magnetorotational mechanism \cite{Bisnovatyi-Kogan_1970,leblanc_1970}), the finer details of these explosion mechanisms are not yet fully understood \cite{Radice_2016}.
+Some physical phenomena involved in CCSNe include protoneutron star (PNS) convection, prompt convection in the post-shocked material, neutrino-driven convection later on ($\gtrsim 50$ ms after bounce) \cite{burrows:1992}, g-mode oscillations, the standing accretion shock instability (SASI), rotational flattening of the bouncing core, and non-axisymmetric rotational instabilities \cite{Foglizzo_2015, Radice_2019}.